chouseknecht/cluster-up-role/README.md

 openshift_up_options: ''
 > Add any options you want to pass to `oc cluster up`.
 Separate multiple options with a space, just as you would on the command line.

-## Dependencies

-None

 ## Example Playbook

 When you run the role, be sure to leave gather_facts set to a truthy value.
-Without facts, the role cannot determine your default IP address or OS family.
+Without facts, the role cannot determine the host's IP address, nor the OS family.

 Below is a sample playbook that includes all of the default parameters.
-You'll find this exact example in the *files* folder, called *cluster-up.yml*.
+You'll find this exact example in [files/cluster-up.yml](./files/cluster-up.yml).
 Copy, and adjust it to fit your environment.

-When you run the playbook, be sure to pass the ``--ask-sudo-pass`` option.

 ```
     ---